ietf-wg-cellar/matroska-specification/codec/av1.md

 * OBUs of type `OBU_FRAME` and `OBU_TILE_GROUP` are partially encrypted.
 Within such OBUs, the following applies:

-    * Encrypted partitions MUST be a multiple of 16 bytes.

     * An encrypted partition MUST be created for each tile whose __[decode_tile]__ structure size (including any trailing bits) is larger or equal to 16 bytes.
 Smaller __[decode_tile]__ structures MUST NOT be encrypted.

-    * Encrypted partitions MUST end on the last byte of the __[decode_tile]__ structure (including any trailing bits).

-    * Encrypted partitions MUST span all complete 16-byte blocks of the __[decode_tile]__ structure (including any trailing bits).

-    * Bytes at the beginning of the __[decode_tile]__ that do not fit in the 16-bytes encrypted partitions SHOULD be added to the preceding unprotected partition.
-As a result the Encrypted partitions MAY NOT start at the first byte of the __[decode_tile]__ structure, but some number of bytes following that.

 # More TrackEntry mappings